 Nagpur experiences a tropical wet and dry climate.
 This climate type is characterized by distinct seasonal variations, including a hot summer, a monsoon season with significant rainfall, and a cooler winter period.
 The city is subject to extreme weather patterns typical of the Deccan Plateau region.
 These patterns can include intense heatwaves during the summer months and heavy precipitation during the monsoon season.
 The geographical location on the plateau influences local temperature fluctuations and rainfall distribution.

 Demographic data indicates a population of 2,405,665 residents, based on the 2011 census.
 This figure establishes Nagpur as a major urban center in central India.
-The city has been identified as one of the Smart Cities in Maharashtra.
 It is recognized as one of the top ten cities in India in terms of Smart City Project execution.
 Economic projections from an Oxford Economics report indicate that Nagpur is projected to be the fifth fastest growing city in the world from 2019 to 2035.
 This projection is based on an average growth rate of 8.41%.
 The city's growth trajectory is linked to its strategic location and ongoing urban development initiatives.

 Background: Nagpur's status as the second capital of Maharashtra highlights its administrative importance.
 The city shares capital functions with Mumbai, the primary capital.
 This dual-capital arrangement is unique within the state's administrative structure.